A Summer with Whistler Dog Sitting

 “When you’re in prison you put a wall up.
 A dog is a live being that trusts you totally, so you trust the dog.
 You don’t need that wall.”

-Thanks to Anna the boss babe for running such an amazing business and contributing to one of the best summers of my life!
+Thanks to Anna the boss babe for creating such an amazing business and contributing to one of the best summers of my life!